Your instructor expects that you will:

 - Actively participate in class discussions, meaning you are actively posting on the discussion board by replying, asking questions and making comments to other classmates and your instructor.

 - Practice “Netiquette”: be polite and respectful in your postings (no “Flaming” or posting / sending negative, hurtful comments to others); use good grammar and correct spelling; don’t write in all capital letters (it looks to others like you’re shouting).

 You can expect that your instructor will:

 - Respond to your emails or discussion postings in a timely manner.
 Check your syllabus or “Start Here” page for your instructor’s policy.
 Most will respond within 48 hours, Monday-Friday.

 - Grade your work in a timely manner.
 Again, consult your course documents for when grading will be done.

 In order to succeed in an online class you will need:

-- Know-how: Learn how to operate the computer and initiate the software packages, learn how to operate each of the software packages (how to connect to the service provider, how to operate the web browser, the emailer and other components that you may need or offered to you), and learn the capabilities, limitations, and etiquette of email, web browsing, and conferencing.
+- Know-how: Learn how to operate the computer and initiate the software applications, learn how to operate each of the software applications (how to connect to the service provider, how to operate your web browser, email program and other components that you may need or offered to you), and learn the capabilities, limitations, and etiquette of email, web browsing, and conferencing.